blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 ### Ranged Decapitation (requires at least 15 STR)
 You have honed your full rAge: in battle.
 You are proficient with the battle axe and great axe.
-You may consume a hit die to throw either of them at a range of 20/40.
+You may consume a stamina_die to throw either of them at a range of 20/40.
 On a hit, this attack deals critical damage.

 ### Tunnel Fighter (requires at least 15 DEX)
-When a hostile creature enters within 5 feet of you, you may consume a hit die to make an attack against that creature.
+When a hostile creature enters within 5 feet of you, you may consume a stamina_die to make an attack against that creature.
 This does not consume a reaction.

 ### Dwarven Toughness (requires at least 15 CON)
-For every hit die you have, you gain +2 maximum hit points.
+For every stamina_die you have, you gain +2 maximum hit points.

 ### Dark Vision (requires at least 13 WIS)
 Life in the tunnels has trained your eyes to see beyond the torch light's center.